Neural Operator with Regularity Structure for Modeling Dynamics Driven by SPDEs: Abstract

 \section{Abstract}

-Stochastic partial differential equations (SPDEs) are significant tools for modeling dynamics in many areas including atmospheric sciences and physics.
-Neural Operators, generations of neural networks with capability of learning maps between infinite-dimensional spaces, are strong tools for solving parametric PDEs.
-However, they lack the ability to modeling SPDEs which usually have poor regularity \footnote{Roughly speaking, regularity describes the smoothness of a function.} due to the driving noise.
+Stochastic partial differential equations (SPDEs) are powerful mathematical models for modeling dynamics in many areas including atmospheric sciences and physics.
+Neural Operators are deep learning based approach which are proposed for solving parametric PDEs.
+However, the existing neural operators does not take the SPDEs into consideration, which usually have poor regularity \footnote{Roughly speaking, regularity describes the smoothness of a function.} due to the driving noise.
 As the theory of regularity structure has achieved great successes in analyzing SPDEs and provides the concept \emph{model feature vectors} that well-approximate SPDEs' solutions, we propose the Neural Operator with Regularity Structure (NORS) which incorporates the feature vectors for modeling dynamics driven by SPDEs.
-We conduct experiments on various of SPDEs including the dynamic $\Phi^4_1$ model and the 2d stochastic Navier-Stokes equation, and the results demonstrate that the NORS is resolution-invariant, efficient, and achieves one order of magnitude lower error with a modest amount of data.
+We conduct experiments on various SPDEs including the dynamic $\Phi^4_1$ model and the 2d stochastic Navier-Stokes equation, and the results demonstrate that the NORS is efficient and achieves one order of magnitude lower error with a modest amount of data.